Daniel Zamir: With John Zorn

 In New York, he was discovered by the Jewish composer-saxophonist John Zorn, who signed him to a contract in his recording label "Tzadik".

 Under the "Tzadik" label, Zamir recorded three albums with his band, Satlah, with Zorn as a sideman.
 They recorded two studio albums called Children of Israel and Satlah, as well as a live performance called "Exodus".
 Satlah and Exodus contain original materials written by Zamir himself, while Children of Israel contains original jazz variations of known traditional Israeli and Jewish compositions.
 In all three albums, Zamir performs as soloist together with a rhythm section, which includes bass and drums, accompanied by an ensemble of brass instruments.

 In 2007, Zamir recorded I Believe for Zorn's label with the acclaimed rhythm section of Zorn, including Joey Baron on drums, Uri Caine on piano and Greg Cohen on double bass.

 In 2015, Zamir released Redemption Songs on Tzadik, featuring another high powered band including Mark Guiliana on drums, Shai Maestro on piano and more great Israeli musicians.

 In Israel

-While staying in New York, Zamir got closer to the Jewish religion and finally decided to go back to live in Israel.
+While staying in New York, Zamir got closer to the Jewish religion and finally became an orthodox Jew.
+He also decided to go back to live in Israel.
 In 2006, he recorded his fifth album, Amen, under the Israeli label "Hatav Hashmini", with Omer Avital on bass, Daniel Friedman on drums and Omri Mor on piano.
 Avishai Cohen plays trumpet on one of the tracks.

 In 2009, Zamir released a second album on the "Hatav Hashmini" label titled Echad (One).
 Zamir featured percussionist virtuoso Zohar Fresco and Israeli Rockn'Roll legend Berry Sakharof on vocals and electric guitar.